EmiliaLopez/FIFA21_DA_PROJECT/README.md

 The steps for this process are as follows:

-**Data cleaning**: Handling missing values, removing duplicates, correcting data types, renaming columns, handling inconsistencies in data...
+<span style="color:blue">Data Cleaning</span>: Handling missing values, removing duplicates, correcting data types, renaming columns, handling inconsistencies in data...
 **Data Wrangling**: Filtering rows based on conditions, Sorting data,Reshaping data, Grouping data based on categories...

+**Hypothesis**:
 Let's imagine that one of the top teams in the world is interested in signing a player for the next season and has to make a decision soon.
 We will identify the best options by answering the following questions:

 1. Who are the 10 best players according to their statistics and performance?